Average Read Time: 7 minutes

 There’s no denying that there are a lot of terrible business logos out there; over-complicated, badly drawn or simply stretched out of shape.

-And, the really sad thing is, is that a bad logo can have a huge negative impact – not only on the look of a business, but on it’s reputation, and general awareness of the brand.
+And, the really sad thing is, is that bad branding can have a huge negative impact – not only on the look of a business, but on it’s reputation, and general awareness of the brand.

-Yes, a bad logo is so much more than simply a bad logo.
+Yes, bad branding is so much more than simply a bad logo.
 So, in this light.
 What makes a great logo?

 So, what makes a great logo?

-Closely linked to simplicity, a logo must be memorable.
+Closely linked to simplicity, it must be memorable.
 It can’t look like someone else’s, it mustn’t be over-complicated, and it must stand out.
 Simple doesn’t mean plain.
 Don’t be afraid to be unique or do something others aren’t.
-A logo needs to capture a attention of passers-by, and be instantly recognised as a visual representation of your business.
+It needs to capture a attention of passers-by, and be instantly recognised as a visual representation of your business.
 Example: think 2 golden arches, think Macdonalds.

 In short, creating a great logo is a fine art; it takes skill, consideration, and probably a couple of attempts to get it right.
 There are far more terrible logos out there then there are great ones but, realistically, investing in logo design and making sure you get it right is a first step towards a successful business – more often than not, your logo is a first thing customers will see when they pick up your flyer, walk into your shop or visit your website.
 That first impression has to be a good one!

-If you need a new logo, you’re looking to rebrand or even refresh your existing logo, talk to us today.
+If you’re looking to rebrand or even refresh your existing logo, talk to us today.